Quasi-fibered boundary pseudodifferential operators: The double space

 \begin{lemma}[\cite{KR3}] The definition of the ordered product $X\ttimes Y$ is independent of the choice of blow-up order compatible with the partial order on $\cM_1(X)\times \cM_1(Y)$. \end{lemma} \begin{proof} If $H\times G$ and $H'\times G'$ are incomparable, then either $H$ is incomparable to $H'$ or $G$ is incomparable to $G'$, in which case $H\times G$ and $H'\times G'$ are disjoint and their blow-ups commute, or else $H<H'$ and $G>G'$ (or vice-versa), in which case $H\times G'$ has to be blown up first.
 Since the lift of $H\times G$ and $H'\times G'$ are disjoint after the blow-up of $H\times G'$, this shows again that their blow-ups commute. \end{proof}

 When $X$ and $Y$ are manifold with fibered corners, it is also important to consider the ordered product obtained by reversing the partial order on $\cM_1(X)$ and $\cM_1(Y)$, thus reversing the partial order for the structure of manifolds with ordered corners of $X$ and $Y$.
 We refer to the ordered product with respect to this reverse partial order as the reverse ordered product and denote it $X\rttimes Y$.
 When $X$ and $Y$ are manifolds with fibered corners, both $X\ttimes Y$ and $X\ttimes_r Y$ are again naturally manifolds with fibered corners.
-In fact, as shown in \cite{KR3}, if $g_X$ and $g_Y$ are $\QFB$ metrics on $X$ and $Y$, then their Cartesian product is naturally a QFB metric on $X\rttimes Y$, while if $g_1$ and $g_2$ are wedge metrics on $X$ and $Y$ in the sense of Definition~\ref{smb.18} below, then their Cartesian product is naturally a wedge metric on $X\ttimes Y$.
-This suggests that the reverse ordered product should be the starting point of the construction of the QFB double space.
-As we will see however, the ordered product itself will also play a non-trivial role in this construction.
+In fact, as shown in \cite{KR3}, if $g_X$ and $g_Y$ are $\QFB$ metrics on $X$ and $Y$, then their Cartesian product is naturally a QFB metric on $X\kridx{\rttimes}{\times_r}{reverse ordered product} Y$ \cite[Theorem~6.6]{KR3}, while if $g_1$ and $g_2$ are wedge metrics on $X$ and $Y$ in the sense of Definition~\ref{smb.18} below, then their Cartesian product is naturally a wedge metric on $X\ttimes Y$ \cite[Theorem~6.8]{KR3}.
+Heuristically, this is the main reason why the reverse ordered product should be the starting point of the construction of the QFB double space.
+As we will see however, the ordered product itself will also play a non-trivial role in this construction, the intuitive reason being that, within the construction of the $\QFB$ double space, Cartesian products of wedge metrics naturally occur.

 Thus, coming back to our manifold with fibered corners $M$, we define the reverse ordered product double space of $M$ to be the reverse ordered product of $M$ with itself,